godotengine/godot-docs/classes/class_object.rst

 Description
 -----------

 Base class for all non built-in types.
-Everything not a built-in type starts the inheritance chain from this class.
+Everything which is not a built-in type starts the inheritance chain from this class.

+Objects can be constructed from scripting languages, using ``Object.new()`` in GDScript, ``new Object`` in C#, or the "Construct Object" node in VisualScript.

 Objects do not manage memory, if inheriting from one the object will most likely have to be deleted manually (call the :ref:`free<class_Object_free>` function from the script or delete from C++).